 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Pour the marinade and the meat into a Zipper topped bag or in a plastic wrap covered large glass bowl.
-Let rest (in the fridge) for 30 minutes or up to 4 hours.
-Reserve marinade after.
+Mix the marinade and reserve half for later.
+Place the meat into a zipper topped bag or large glass bowl filled with the remaining half of marinade and let rest for 30 minutes or up to 4 hours.

 Remove the meat and then cook for 2-5 minutes per side until it's been cooked through and the sides have browned.